 Clinical data vocabulary in the GDC is defined in the GDC Data Dictionary1.
 A simple list of all GDC clinical terms can be found on the GDC Website2.
 Whenever possible each clinical data property is associated with a Common Data Element defined in the CDE Browser, which is part of the Center for Biomedical Informatics & Information Technology.
 CDEs and their component definitions in the NCI Thesaurus provide very precise descriptions of clinical data, which allows data consumers and submitters to understand precisely what data in the GDC represents.

 Additional information on the goals and origins of the GDC clinical terminology can be found in this GDC scientific report3.
 Additional information on how the clinical data relates to overall GDC Data Model can be found on the GDC Website4.

-In the GDC, clinical data is searchable in the API, Data Portal, or Legacy Archive.
+In the GDC, clinical data is searchable in the API or Data Portal.
 This only includes data that has been indexed and aligns with the GDC Data Dictionary1,2.
 Additional clinical data may be stored in clinical supplement files in different formats depending on the project.
 For example, this may include XML or biotab for TCGA or xlsx for TARGET.

 - GDC Clinical Data Dictionary Entries

 - GDC Data Model